Lidar Waveform: A Practical Perspective

 Baltimore, MD, USA

 Parrish, Christopher, "Lidar Waveform: A Practical Perspective" (2013).
-Center for Coastal and Ocean Mapping.
+American Society for Photogrammetry and Remote Sensing (ASPRS) Annual Conference.
 687.